Our counsellors have a range of professional backgrounds ensuring that you are matched with the best counsellor to meet your particular needs.

 Barbara overseas the Company’s operation ensuring EAP standards and procedures are maintained to the highest quality.

 Sue has been a counsellor in the Yukon since 1988.
 Her counselling career began in Calgary, AB at the Distress Center/Drug Center and Teen Line followed by Canadian Mental Health Association Suicide Bereavement Program.
 When she moved to the Yukon, Sue began working at Yukon Family Services (now Many Rivers) providing counselling services to residents of Whitehorse and for one year, providing itinerant services to residents of Watson Lake.
 After working with Yukon Family Services for 11 years, she left to raise her 3 young children, including a set of twins, eventually returning to work as a clinician with Yukon Mental Health Services.
-Sue went on to open a part time private practice and also works with Nimco & Associates as a counsellor and Clinical Manager.
+Sue went on to open a part time private practice and works with Nimco & Associates as a counsellor and Clinical Manager.

 Sue works with adults and children, individuals, couples and families using an eclectic approach to therapy that allows for the flexibility to find a language and model of change that works with the client.
 Sue has a strong belief in the resiliency and the capacity for change and adaptation in human beings and brings this energy into the therapeutic relationship as she guides, teaches, supports and challenges people to face what limits them and to embrace their capacity.
 Sue is constantly seeking training to enhance her skills so she can offer a broad range of therapeutic approaches to her clients.
 The most recent training involves the use of EMDR to address trauma.